fmtlib/fmt/doc/api.rst

 Named arguments
 ---------------

-.. doxygenfunction:: fmt::arg(string_view, const T&)
+.. doxygenfunction:: fmt::arg(const S&, const T&)

 Named arguments are not supported in compile-time checks at the moment.